Map preview

 High

-Several public remarks explicitly confirm comprehensive building-level hurricane insurance (e.g., '100% Hurricane insured' and 'full hurricane replacement cost coverage'), indicating walls-in / full building insurance by the HOA.
-Therefore insured_fully is set to true with high confidence.
+The public remarks explicitly confirm comprehensive building-level hurricane insurance (e.g., '100% Hurricane insured' and 'Confirming that Royal Garden building has full hurricane replacement cost coverage'), supporting that the building is fully insured (walls-in style) with high confidence.

 Fire Sprinklers